 Creating DOI.
 Please wait...

-Young children display a pervasive bias to assume that what they observe in the world reflects how things are supposed to be.
-The present study examined the nature of this bias, by testing whether it reflects a particular form of social reasoning or a more general feature of children’s category representations.
-Children (ages 4-9) and adults (N = 296) evaluated instances of nonconformity among members of novel biological and social kinds.
-Children held normative expectations for both animal and social categories—in both cases, they said it was wrong for a category member to engage in category-atypical behavior.
-The evidence required to generate these beliefs differed across domains, however.
-For social categories, children required direct evidence of group homogeneity, whereas for animal kinds even a single category member was sufficient.
-Thus, early normativity appears to rely on the interplay between general conceptual biases and domain-specific expectations about category structure.
+Description: Young children display a pervasive bias to assume that what they observe in the world reflects how things are supposed to be.
+The present studies examined the nature of this bias, by testing whether it reflects a particular form of social reasoning or a more general feature of category representations.
+Children ages 4-9 and adults (N = 747) evaluated instances of nonconformity among members of novel biological and social kinds.
+Children held prescriptive expectations for both animal and social categories—in both cases, they said it was wrong for a category member to engage in category-atypical behavior.
+These prescriptive judgments about categories depended on the extent to which people saw the pictured individual examples as representative of coherent categories.
+Thus, early prescriptive judgments appear to rely on the interplay between general conceptual biases and domain-specific beliefs about category structure.